Water surface level with the surroundings: a unique visual effect.

 - The edges utilising the overflow effect will need to be constructed to the same tolerances of a deck level pool (approximately 1-2mm along their length).
 Without this careful calculation, the water will not flow evenly.
 There also needs to be a complex system of balance tanks and pumps to ensure that the overflow remains constant, regardless of how many people are in the water.

 How a Compass Pool is installed to build an infinity edge

 A Compass pool is a unibody lightweight structure, made of carbon ceramic and installed in one piece by crane.
-Its lightweight construction material overcomes many of the structural issues involved with building a concrete infinity pool, such as the flexibility of the material accommodating for light movement in the ground.
+Its lightweight Swimming Pool Construction material overcomes many of the structural issues involved with building a concrete infinity pool, such as the flexibility of the material accommodating for light movement in the ground.
 The close tolerances in the pool level are achieved with an adjustable stainless steel edge, making it extremely accurate and quick to install.
 Water level is maintained using VSD (variable speed pumps) and a computer-controlled water level system, to not only achieve the correct water level but to save on running costs.

 How much does an infinity edge pool cost to run?

 Infinity pools will naturally cost more to run than a conventional freeboard pool, as there is a cooling effect on water flowing over the pool edge.
 This is greatest when the outside ambient temperature is low, as with the beginning and end of the swimming season in the UK.
 The cooling effect can be eliminated using Compass Pools’ variable water level system (VWLS).
 The system is linked to the automatic safety cover, so when the cover is open and the pool is in use the water level raises up to overflow the infinity edge into the weir.
 When the pool is not in use, the water is pulled from a twin safety main drain, as per a conventional pool, giving you the best of both worlds.